solomonng2001/cs2103t-clientcare/docs/DeveloperGuide.md

 We decided to simplify the process by restricting the user to 1 appointment per client as our initial beta version faced multiple bugs due to higher number of classes and functions when supporting multiple appointments per client.

 To implement the Reminders feature, we had to get the list of clients, so that we are able to filter out the clients that have appointments/ met is overdue/ or have upcoming birthdays, so that we can display them in the reminders panel.
-However, the prior implementation in the `AddressBook` class of the method `getPersonList()` returns a unmodifiable list, which means that we are unable to use that list to get the new list of filtered out the clients that have appointments/ met is overdue/ or have upcoming birthdays.
+However, the prior implementation in the `AddressBook` class of the method `getPersonList()` returns an unmodifiable list, which means that we are unable to use that list to get the new list of filtered out the clients that have appointments/ met is overdue/ or have upcoming birthdays.
 Thus, we had to create methods within the `UniquePersonList` class to get the list of clients that have appointments/ met is overdue/ or have upcoming birthdays, so that we can display them in the reminders panel.
 Furthermore, we had to sort this new list so that the reminders will be displayed in the correct order.

 `set` is also saved in a separate txt file as it is not related to client traits.
 Hence, additional testing is needed to ensure the value that `set` updates is saved correctly and is able to handle